Skip to main content

 Park History

-Yaganes National Park was established in December 2018 by Argentine law 27,490, simultaneously with the Namuncurá-Burdwood Bank Marine National Park to the east.
-The park's creation fulfilled a long-standing commitment by Argentina to protect South Atlantic marine ecosystems.
+Yaganes Marine Protected Area was established in December 2018 by Argentine Law 27.490, simultaneously with the Namuncurá-Burdwood Bank II Marine Protected Area.
+[1] The park's creation fulfilled a long-standing commitment by Argentina to protect South Atlantic marine ecosystems.
 The park extends Argentina's conservation reach into the Drake Passage and southern Atlantic.
-Management is primarily by the APN and the Argentine Navy, given the military strategic significance of the region.
+Management is primarily by the Administración de Parques Nacionales (APN), given the area's ecological significance.
 The park's vast marine extent makes effective enforcement challenging and requires international cooperation with neighboring Chile.

 Major Trails And Attractions

 Yaganes is a marine park with very limited terrestrial access.
-The primary visitor experience is wildlife watching from vessels—whale watching, penguin colony viewing, and seabird observation tours depart from Ushuaia.
-The Isla de los Estados has been declared a nature reserve and access is strictly controlled.
+The primary visitor experience is wildlife watching from vessels — whale watching, penguin colony viewing, and seabird observation tours departing from Ushuaia.
 Pelagic birding trips in the Drake Passage attract ornithologists and photographers seeking albatrosses and petrels.
 The dramatic Le Maire Strait passage is a highlight for vessels travelling between Ushuaia and the Malvinas/Falklands Islands.
-Scientific research expeditions are the primary land-based activity.
+Scientific research expeditions are the primary organized activity within the park.
+The extreme sea conditions and distance from port limit recreational access to specialized expedition vessels.

 Visitor Facilities And Travel

 The park is accessed by sea from Ushuaia, where multiple tour operators offer wildlife and naturalist cruises.
 No land infrastructure exists within the marine park.
-Permits for visiting the Isla de los Estados are required from the Argentine Navy and must be arranged well in advance.
 Cruise ships transiting from Ushuaia to Antarctica pass through the park.
 The park is open year-round, but the austral summer (November–March) offers the most accessible conditions and peak wildlife activity.
 Tour operators in Ushuaia can arrange specialized pelagic birding and wildlife watching voyages.
+Any maritime transit through the protected area requires compliance with Argentine maritime regulations.

 Conservation And Sustainability